abimoussagnes/ft_printf/README.md

 ## Overview

 This project provides a subset of the behavior of `printf(3)` with a focus on correctness, robustness, and adherence to the subject constraints.
-It is typically used as a static library that you can link against from your C programs.

 ## Supported Conversions

 - `%c` – print a single character